-Let’s face it, some products sell better in some areas than in others.
-To be successful you need to think like a local retailer when choosing a school fundraiser.
+Let's face it; some products sell better in some areas.
+To be successful, you need to think like a local retailer when choosing a school fundraiser.
 Retailers survive because they understand what their consumers want and need.

 2. Effective Product Marketing

-Once you’ve selected your product, you still have to consider how to market it.
-Let's say you’ve determined there’s a strong demand for pies in your area.
-You can then plan to have your sale before Mother’s Day or Thanksgiving.
+Once you've selected your product, you must still consider how to market it.
+Let's say you've determined a strong demand for pies in your area.
+You can then plan your sale before Mother's Day or Thanksgiving.

-If you’re able to schedule your sale around major events, your potential buyers have another compelling reason to purchase your products.
-Sure, we all know pies taste good, but that alone may not be enough.
-Helping people envision how they can take advantage of your product in additional ways is even better.
+Potential buyers have another compelling reason to purchase your products if you can schedule your sale around major events.
+We all know pies taste good, but that alone may not be enough.
+You are helping people envision how to take advantage of your product in additional ways.

-But there’s nothing better than establishing a tradition.
-If your group was able to exclusively sell pies before Thanksgiving you would own the pie fundraising market in your area.
-Wouldn’t it be great to have people start to anticipate and ask about your pies in advance every year?
+But there's nothing better than establishing a tradition.
+If your group could exclusively sell pies before Thanksgiving, you would own the pie fundraising market in your area.
+Wouldn't it be great to have people start to anticipate and ask about your pies in advance every year?

 3. School Fundraising Quality vs. Profit

-Is it any wonder most buyers who are talked into supporting a fundraiser either purchase the cheapest item in the brochure or end up just give a donation?
+Is it any wonder most buyers who are talked into supporting a fundraiser either purchase the cheapest item in the brochure or end up donating?
 Most catalogs have a reputation for offering expensive but low-quality items that only look good in a picture.
 Once delivered, the customer is often disappointed.

-For years schools have pushed for a higher percentage of total sales thinking that’s what leads to more money in their pockets; yet this is a short-sighted approach.
-Higher profit percentages are coming at the expense of cheaper products and less satisfied customers.
+For years schools have pushed for a higher percentage of total sales, thinking that leads to more money in their pockets; yet this is a short-sighted approach.
+Higher profit percentages come at the expense of cheaper products and less satisfied customers.

-Yet this doesn’t mean you’re putting less money in your pocket.
-If the customer feels they’re getting good value by paying a little more for a better quality product then everybody wins.
+Yet this doesn't mean you're putting less money in your pocket.
+Everybody wins if the customer feels they're getting good value by paying a little more for a better quality product.

-Kitchen & Home, a brochure fundraiser by Charleston Wrap®, is a great example.
-The idea is schools will ultimately make more money by offering customers better products.
-Sure, a few of the items may be a little more expensive but many are willing to pay for improved quality.
-And even though the group makes a lower profit percentage, they often end up making more money off of the higher priced item.
+CW Home, a brochure fundraiser by Charleston Wrap®, is a great example.
+Schools will ultimately make more money by offering customers better products.
+Sure, a few items may be a little more expensive, but many are willing to pay for improved quality.
+And even though the group makes a lower profit percentage, they often make more money off the higher priced item.

-Would you rather receive a higher profit percent but sell fewer items in the end?
-Lower quality items eventually leads lower customer satisfaction and ultimately less demand.
+Would you rather receive a higher profit percentage but sell fewer items?
+Lower-quality items eventually lead to lower customer satisfaction and less demand.

-Value is the best determination because it considers both the cost and quality of an item.
+Value is the best determinant because it considers an item's cost and quality.

-So would schools make more if their primary goal were to sell the best possible products to their customers, regardless of price or percent profit?
-Fortunately, there appears to be an emerging trend as a few sponsors are starting to realize there’s more to successful school fundraising than profit percent.
+So would schools make more if their primary goal was to sell their customers the best possible products, regardless of price or percent profit?
+Fortunately, there appears to be an emerging trend as a few sponsors realize there's more to successful school fundraising than profit percentage.

 Demand for better quality is translating into record sales for some schools.
-This has also lead to repeat business because customers satisfaction doesn’t have a short memory.
-Who doesn’t think improved quality won’t have a positive effect on future sales?
+This has also led to repeat business because customer satisfaction doesn't have a short memory.
+Who doesn't think improved quality won't positively affect future sales?

 The simple answer is, "You don't take profit to the bank; you take money!"